Business Use of Your Car: Mileage and MoreNov 08, 2019

 You may also have two business locations.
 You can deduct the mileage incurred driving directly between the two locations on the same day.
 If you only go to one location each day, each trip is your normal commute and your normal commute is not deductible.
 If you have a tax deductible home office, you can deduct driving from the home office (one business location) and a physical office (second business location).

-The best documentation will be a log that includes 1) date of the trip, 2) start and destination addresses, 3) business purpose, 4) starting and ending odometer reading and total miles driven, 3) type of expense (mileage, parking, etc) and 5) the amount you will be deducting.
+The best documentation will be a log (see Table 5-2 on this link for an example) that includes 1) date of the trip, 2) start and destination addresses, 3) business purpose, 4) starting and ending odometer reading and total miles driven, 3) type of expense (mileage, parking, etc) and 5) the amount you will be deducting.
 For parking or actual car expenses, you also need receipts.

 The IRS is particularly concerned with documentation to support your January 1 and December 31 odometer reading.
 This will help establish the percentage of miles you are claiming as business related.
 If you can establish these readings with car repair receipts from an oil change or service, that is ideal.
 Otherwise take a photo that you can prove was taken on or near the beginning and end of the calendar year.
 This could be another phone or watch with a date and year in the photo or perhaps uploading a photo of the odometer reading to a mileage app or posting it somewhere that has a date stamp.